Frequently Asked Questions

 The benefits of the hold harmless period include:

-- Additional time for new applicants and existing clients to become familiar with the requirement, with no adverse action taken.
+- Additional time for new and existing clients to become familiar with the requirement, with no adverse action taken.

 - A three-month period for DPHHS to evaluate operational and systems processes and make small adjustments if needed before adverse actions are taken.